 Benefits of an MEP

-• Improved Access to Benefits: Small businesses that might not have the resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP, which can help to attract and retain talented employees and give a competitive advantage in hiring they otherwise may not have had.
+- Improved Access to Benefits: Small companies lacking resources to provide a retirement plan on their own can deliver competitive retirement benefits through an MEP., which can help to attract and retain talented employees and create the business access to a competitive advantage they wouldn't be able to have on their own.

 Setting Up an MEP

-The specific, financial-based advantages to your Los Angeles, CA small business retirement plan is dependent upon which plan you set up.
-That said, a small business retirement plan, whichever one you choose, benefit employers and employees in the same way.
-Over half of workers responded to a survey stating it is a "very important" factor in job satisfaction, while employers also get tax breaks and can better attract and motivate employees.
+The specific, financial-based advantages to your Los Angeles, CA small business retirement plan will largely be based on the specific plan you set up.
+However, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
+60% of employees say that a retirement plan is a "very important" factor in job satisfaction, while employers reap the benefits both during tax season and in office productivity.
 Companies and employees will both enjoy:

 Employee Benefits